AdesolaOlomide61/wazuh-llm-alert-enrichment/README.md

    ---

   ## Reproducibility
-  This repository provides implementation, including scripts, configuration, and experimental artifacts, used in the research paper.
+  This repository provides implementation, including scripts, configuration, and experimental artifacts, used in the associated research paper.

   ---